Ravikharatmal/eg-01-java-jwt/README.md

 environment variables:

 *  **config.properties:** In the **src/main/resources/**
-   directory, copy the
-   `config-example.properties` file  to `config.properties`.

-   Then update it with your settings.
+   directory, edit the `config.properties` file to update it with your settings.
    More information for the configuration settings is below.
 *  Or via **environment variables:** export the needed environment variables.
-   The variable names in the `config-example.properties` file are the same as the needed environment variables.
+   The variable names in the `config.properties` file are the same as the needed environment variables.

-`config.properties` is in the .gitignore file so your private information will not be added to your repository.
-Do not store your Integration Key, private key, or other private information in your code repository.
+**Note:** do not store your Integration Key, private key, or other private information in your code repository.

 #### Creating the Integration Key